 What to serve with it?

-When making this dish you will see that the majority of the ingredients are simple pantry staples.
-In this recipe I used polenta as I wanted to do something a little different than typical mash potatoes but you can easily substitute this.
+When making this beef cheek dish you will see that the majority of the ingredients are simple pantry staples.
+In this recipe I used polenta as I wanted to do something a little different than typical mash potatoes.
 Polenta, as you may be aware, is made up of boiled cornmeal and originated in Northern Italy.
 On it’s own it can be pretty bland and boring so the addition of cheese is what makes this particular one pop.
 The dish was finished with some kale pesto which adds a nutty, creamy & earthy taste and nice acidity from the lemon juice too.

-The pesto and beef cheeks can be both made in advance so if you are trying to impress your guests and have time to have an actual conversation (read glass of wine) then this is a beautiful and incredibly tasty dish to pull out for a dinner party!
+The pesto and beef cheeks can be both made in advance.
+This is perfect when you are trying to impress your guests and not spend forever in the kitchen.
+More importantly you have time to hold an actual conversation (read glass of wine).

 Happy Cooking AND Eating!